Header

 Existing owners of the network module can upgrade to the latest version of the network software by running one of the following upgraders:

-The current LANManager ROM version is 0.32.
+The current LANManager ROM version is 0.37.
 Users with earlier versions can upgrade by returning their ROM along with 3 first class postage stamps and your address details in a reusable padded envelope.
 You'll receive the latest version by return of post.
-For those with an EPROM programmer, a corresponding ROM image is included in the above upgrade archives.
+For those with an EPROM programmer, the ROM image is included in the corresponding archive above.

 Availability